Technologies

 BYOD at Applecross Primary School on YouTube

 iPads are available from a wide variety of retailers.
-We have negotiated with Winthrop Australia to provide families the opportunity to purchase or lease a device.
+We have negotiated with Winthrop Australia to allow our families to purchase or lease a device.
 If you wish to investigate this option, please follow the link below to access the Winthrop Australia Portal for Applecross Primary School.

 WINTHROP AUSTRALIA